Daymond-Blair/simple-landing-page/README.md

 # Simple Landing Page

 Brushing up on some HTML and CSS.
+Javascript next!